Matthew-Hall/ahk-bingo/.github/README.md

 2.0 - will include a redesign and add new bingo cards

+1.9 - banner, and menu update.
+Select tokens to use by clicking them.

 1.8 - a seed generator/ submission program.
 You can send your seeds to other users or use fun seeds.

 1.7 - new transparent tokens